interpretor/zyre.js/README.md

 });
 ```

-Shout is fired when a peer sends a group message
+Shout is fired when a peer sends a group message.

 ```js
 zyre.on('shout', (id, name, message, group) => {